Rufus Yerxa

-Rufus Hawkins Yerxa (born May 6, 1951) is an American lawyer and former U.S. government and international official.
-He is currently a Senior Advisor with the global consulting firm McClarty Associates.
+Rufus Hawkins Yerxa (born May 6, 1951) is a retired American lawyer and former U.S. government and international official.
 He served as Deputy United States Trade Representative during the George H.W.
 Bush and Clinton Administrations, and served for 11 years as Deputy Director General of the World Trade Organization (WTO).
 From 2016 to 2021 he was President of the National Foreign Trade Council.